geotim90/Nevini/docs/util.md

 Finds permission by any of their identifiers.

-This command can only be executed in a text channel and not via direct message.
+This command can be executed in a text channel or via direct message.

-By default, you need the **Manage Server** permission to execute this command.<br>
+By default, you need the **Manage Roles** permission to execute this command.<br>
-Permission overrides may be applied on node **util.find.module**.
+Permission overrides may be applied on node **util.find.permission**.

 Option | Description
 -------|------------